 The modern western diet is quite varied; however there is a reliance on certain staple ingredients which aren’t necessarily the best for the human digestive system and which can lead to overconsumption, health impacts, and physical waste.
 Yet everybody’s digestion system is slightly different, with no “one-size-fits-all” approach to nutritional requirements being readily available.
 What works for one person won’t necessarily work for another.
 There are many ways that your diet impacts the planet, and recent studies show just how powerfully positive your daily food choices can be.

-It pays to find out what food is most beneficial for your particular biology, both from the point of view of feeling healthy and well and for reducing your impact by not eating foods that don’t fit with your particular biology as well as reducing your reliance of repacked and processed foods.
+It pays to find out what food is most beneficial for your particular biology, both from the point of view of feeling healthy and well, and for reducing your impact by not the ‘wrong’ foods for you, as well as reducing your reliance of repacked and processed foods.
 Some, for example, have trouble digesting poor quality, high-gluten wheat products such as normal bread, whilst others respond badly to green vegetables but relish orange vegetables such as carrots and sweet potato.
 Knowing what works best for you saves, in the long-run, money and environmental damage, plus makes for a more efficient kitchen.
 Research shows that a healthy digestive system also increases happiness, cognitive functioning and sense of well-being .

 There is also the issue of meat.
 Many people love a good steak, and a good steak can do wonders for your health—but the human body is designed to consume meat in fairly moderate amounts and on a relatively infrequent basis.
 Modern food systems have made rearing of animals for human consumption highly efficient, bringing prices incredibly low relative to those paid by previous generations; however such levels of consumption not only markedly impact the environment but also pose risks to human heart health in the form of excess saturated fats.
-Research published in just the last few months indicate that the blood fat levels of men that bring their red meat intake down to a more moderate level and replacing specifically with plant proteins are far healthier, and other research has shown that reduced meat intake can reduce the risk of death by 23%.
+Research published in just the last few months indicate that the blood fat levels of men that bring their red meat intake down to a more moderate level, replacing it specifically with plant proteins, are far healthier; other research has shown that reduced meat intake can reduce the risk of death by 23%.

 Selecting products based on packaging is particularly relevant to food.
 Some high-end fruits, other highly-perishable goods and pastry items are often supplied in double-layered ridged plastic packaging to protect it from damage.
-Such packaging is unnecessary, largely for aesthetic appeal, and is often hard to recycle as well (depending on what plastic it is made from) — only 9% of all plastic every produced has been recycled so it’s best to opt for none!
-Choosing package-free items indicates to supermarkets and other retailers that over-use of packaging isn’t a motivation behind buyers making a purchase and will, in the long run, lead to them offering more low and zero waste products.
-This has the added benefit of reducing the rate at which the kitchen gets filled up with recyclables and waste and how often it needs to be changed.
+Such packaging is unnecessary, largely for aesthetic appeal, and is often hard to recycle as well (depending on what plastic it is made from)—only 9% of all plastic every produced has been recycled so it’s best to opt for none!
+Choosing package-free items indicates to supermarkets and other retailers that over-use of packaging is a definite motivation behind buyers making a purchase and will, in the long run, lead to them offering more low and zero waste products.
+This has the added benefit of reducing the rate at which the kitchen gets filled up with recyclables and waste, and how often the storage bin for this needs to be changed!

 There are many other everyday lifestyle choices you can make to live a more sustainable life.
-These are just 8 starters, but once you begin, you will see how empowering it is to make choices that will have a positive impact on you and your family into the future.
+These are just 8 quick-starters, but once you begin, you will see how empowering it is to make choices that will have a positive impact for you and your family into the future.

 At the CO Project Farm we are always experimenting with finding easy and contemporary ways of activating sustainable living.
 We run workshops is all sorts of lifestyle choices like fermentation, vegetarian and vegan cooking, organic farming, zero waste kitchens, and much more.
 Check out our upcoming experiences here.